osomike/databricks-spark-training/exercises/ex01/Ex01_instructions.md

 - **tolls_amount** (*DoubleType*): Total amount of all tolls paid during the trip.
 - **total_amount** (*DoubleType*): The total amount charged to passengers, not including cash tips.

+The goal of this excersise is to perform various transformations on it and observe their effects.

 You will:
 - Create a new column `surcharge_amount` containing a surcharge amount where the surcharge is 10% of the fare amount `fare_amount`.